MrJurgenWillems/Habilitation/README.md

 types.
-As a result, several organizational goals might be complementary to each other, but might also be traded of against each other when scarce resources have to be allocated for the achievement of these goals (Lecy et al., 2012; Willems et al., 2013).
+As a result, several organizational goals might be complementary to each other, but might also be traded of against each other when scarce resources have to be allocated for the achievement of these goals (Lecy, Schmitz, and Swedlund 2012 , Willems, Boenigk, and Jegers (2014)) .
 This multi-goal setting complicates in many cases public and nonprofit performance.
 As different dimensions might have different importance for different stakeholders, performance evaluations of public and nonprofit organizations are very subjective.
 Moreover, as public and nonprofit goals are often shared with other public and nonprofit organizations, it is also difficult or impossible to clearly delineate the contribution of each organization in social and public goal achievement.
-For example, it the contexts of poverty reduction or environment protection it is impossible to clearly quantify the unique contribution of a single organization (Selden & Sowa, 2004; Sowa et al., 2004).
+For example, it the contexts of poverty reduction or environment protection it is impossible to clearly quantify the unique contribution of a single organization (Coleman Selden and Sowa 2004, Sowa, Selden, and Sandfort (2004)) .
 Therefore, leadership in public and nonprofit is also strongly focused on intra- and inter-sector collaborations to achieve such shared goals.
 Hence, due to the high subjectivity and difficulty to quantify public and nonprofit performance, the academic debate is still vivid on what constitutes true public and nonprofit performance.
-In contrast, as subjectivity and social constructionism are inherent for public and nonprofit performance, reputation and perceptions are in many cases substantially more important than true performance (Herman & Renz, 1999; Willems et al., 2014).
+In contrast, as subjectivity and social constructionism are inherent for public and nonprofit performance, reputation and perceptions are in many cases substantially more important than true performance (Herman and Renz 2008, Willems, Boenigk, and Jegers (2014)) .

 As a result, theoretical management models and practical recommendations that are built tacitly or explicitly on owner or customer benefits,